Remarks:

 After stamping at the railway station (Sümeg town, railway station), where the metal box of the Blue Trail's stamp is located on a wooden pillar at the platform side of the building, we begin our next hike through the hilly country of the Balaton-felvidék (Highland of Balaton).
 This section will be a little bit more interested and varied, than the wide plain of Kisalföld, we will visit on this walking tour many ruined forts and castles, the extinct volcanoes of the Tapolcai-medence (Basin of Tapolca) and of course the Balaton Lake.

 When we leave the railway station of Sümeg, we continue the walk on the streets of the town.
 First we walk along the straight Darnai Kálmán utca (Darnai Kálmán Street).
-It is a very interesting place in the net of marked Hungarian hiking paths, because the four main signs – the blue strip, the red strip, the green strip and the yellow strip signs go together on this short section – they are painted onto the concrete lamp posts!
+It is a very interesting place in the net of marked Hungarian hiking paths, because the four main signs – the , the , the and the signs go together on this short section – they are painted onto the concrete lamp posts!

 The most well-known sight is the castle or rather fortress among them, of course.
 If we climb onto the high Castle Hill on the steep rising access road of the fort, we can visit the ruins of the medieval fortress and admire the beautiful panorama, which opens from the walls.
 (Link to the panoramic view) The castle was built in the 13th century, after the Tartar invasion, and it was an important fortress in the 16th and 17th century, against the Turkey troops.
 The Turks wasn’t able to capture this fort although they tried it many times, but the fortress couldn’t avoid its fate, the Austrian troops demolished it after the defeated freedom war in year 1711.
 (Video about the medieval condition of the castle)